vladzz/laptop/README.md

   - VirtualBox
   - VLC

+There are many more common cask apps listed in the playbook.yml - simply uncomment them to include them in your install.

 ### MacStore Apps

-These only available via the App Store.
+These apps only available via the App Store. (sigh)

 TODO: Port bork : https://github.com/mattly/bork/blob/master/types/macstore.sh and do this automagically!